-In this work, we present two challenges in LLLS with respect to inaccurate bandwidth measurement and various LLLS uncertainty.
-Based on the insights, we propose the AAR framework consisting of two modules.
-On the one hand, we propose to attach a Flag parameter to identify the burst CMAF chunks to accumulate consecutive HTTP chunks for smooth bandwidth via size weighted average.
-We also improve the CMAF boundary identification to further guarantee accuracy.
-On the other hand, we propose a novel max-min ABR objective to guarantee the lower bound of OoE.
+In this work, we present two challenges in LLLS in terms of inaccurate bandwidth measurement and various LLLS uncertainty.
+Based on the insights, we propose the AAR framework comprising two modules.
+On the one hand, we propose to attach a Flag parameter to identify the burst CMAF chunks to accumulate consecutive HTTP chunks for smooth bandwidth.
+We also leverage size weighted average and improve the CMAF boundary identification to further guarantee accuracy.
+On the other hand, we propose a novel max-min ABR objective to guarantee the lower bound of QoE.
 We propose theorems to derive the min solution and guarantee adaption.
 To address the max objective, we further propose a novel LLLS model and apply MPC to search for the optimal bitrate.
 Real world experiments demonstrate that AAR outperforms 7 measurement and 6 ABR baselines with significant improvement.
 The ablation study also validates the effectiveness of each module of AAR.